cfengine/documentation/enterprise-cfengine-guide/federated-reporting.markdown

 policy will make the needed changes.
 You can speed up this process by running the agent manually.

-Note: for pre 3.14 feeders, you must [Enable feeder without API].
+Note: for pre 3.14 feeders, you must [Enable feeder without API][Federated Reporting#Enable feeder without API].

 ### Connect Feeder Hubs ###